nikku/talks/2025-no-refactoring-issues/index.md

 name=embody-the-maintainer
 -->

-### :five: `embody-the-maintainer` - ensure that the maintainer perspective is part of everything you do.
+### :four: `embody-the-maintainer` - ensure that the maintainer perspective is part of everything you do.
 Add it to your _definition of done_, enforce it.

 ---